-Note: Prior to participating in the Internship, students may be required to have a background check done.
+Note: Prior to participating in the Internship, students must have completed or be concurrently enrolled in all required core courses and may be required to have a background check done.
 Based on the results of the background check, the College reserves the right to preclude students from participating in the internship.